ghc/ghc/docs/users_guide/profiling.rst

 3. Examine the generated profiling information, use the information to optimise your program, and repeat as necessary.

+The time profiler measures the CPU time taken by the Haskell code in your application.
+In particular time taken by safe foreign calls is not tracked by the profiler (see :ref:`prof-foreign-calls`).

 .. _cost-centres:

 Cost centres and cost-centre stacks